VinZVI/ai_assist/docs/compliance-system.md

 - Blocking access to all other commands for unverified users
 - Allowing full access for verified users

+## Terms Version Checking

+The enhanced AuthMiddleware automatically checks if a user's accepted terms versions are still current:
+- When a verified user accesses the bot, their accepted terms versions are compared with current versions
+- If any version has changed, the user's verification status is automatically set to 'expired'
+- The user must re-accept the updated terms to continue using the bot

 ## Testing

 Unit tests cover: